tthorntone/AdNauseam-Wiki/Dynamic-filtering-tutorial.md

 ![figure 2](https://raw.githubusercontent.com/gorhill/uBlock/fix-433/doc/img/df-tut-02.png)

+By the way, notice that the _Statistics_ tab (the network request log) is now gone from the dashboard.

 For advanced users, µBlock's popup UI will show a little `+` widget aside the prompt "requests blocked" below:

 ![figure 3](https://raw.githubusercontent.com/gorhill/uBlock/fix-433/doc/img/df-tut-03.png)